dhruvpatelgeek/arianaDB/README.md

 We implemented two timeouts to be more tolerant to packet losses.
 If we removed nodes when the node detects for failures every ***T_fail*** ms, there is a chance that a heartbeat is not received due to packet loss or because by chance, the sender did not choose to send to this node.
 By having a cleanup period ***T_cleanup*** >>> ***T_fail***, we can build more confidence that a node has truly failied.
+#### Other Considerations
+Initially, we implemented Chord's gossip protocol for the group membership service by having nodes gossip to its neighbours.
+However, we did not like how long a gossip propagated throughout the network, and thought it would scale poorly with 50+ nodes by milestone 3.